ErpNetDocs/tech/modules/production/index.md

 ## Structure

+The Production module consists of several submodules, each managing a distinct area of the production process.

 ### Technologies

 This submodule defines what is produced and how it is produced in the making of a product.